Distance From Vancouver to Trailhead:

 Radium Lake Trail Chilliwack Lake Provincial Park

-5. You are walking along a river for a while.
+5. The path goes along a river for a while.
 This is

 actually a part of TransCanada Trail.